Bhanditz/ey-cloud-recipes/cookbooks/europeana/README.md

 ey-cloud-recipes/europeana
 ==========================

+This recipe creates weekly cron jobs to:

+* update harvested Europeana records updated on the portal, via DelayedJob.
-This recipe creates a weekly cron job to purge harvested Europeana records no longer on the portal, via DelayedJob.
+* purge harvested Europeana records no longer on the portal, via DelayedJob.

 Dependencies
 ============